Welcome to the Padnos College of Engineering & Computing!

-The Seymour and Esther Padnos College of Engineering and Computing offers undergraduate programs in engineering, computer science, information systems, and occupational safety and health management.
-Graduate programs are offered in engineering, medical and bioinformatics, and computer information systems.
+The Grand Valley State University (GVSU) Seymour & Esther Padnos College of Engineering & Computing (PCEC) offers undergraduate programs in computer information systems, engineering, and occupational safety and health management.
+Graduate programs are offered in applied computer science, engineering, and the professional sciences.
 The college also provides courses in support of non-engineering and computing students through a variety of minor programs.

 Why Choose the Padnos College of Engineering and Computing?